Experiencing Peace Of Mind CT

 We are aware that you might be isolated and have no family or friends.
 Please see our resources page for physical locations of shelters and/or battered women centers.
 If their services do not cover your needs, please consider visiting one of these centers and requesting assistance to communicate with us, such as using their phone or email.

 When in crisis, not only can your life be in danger, but you are experiencing emotional pain that words cannot describe.
 It is a time when you need all hands on deck and then some!
 In the current world of healthcare, being in such pain costs.
 The more help you need, the higher the price and your bill get.
-At Peace of Mind CT, if we are available to answer your call during our business hours, we either have time or will make time to help you.
+At Peace Of Mind CT, if we are available to answer your call during our business hours, we either have time or will make time to help you.
 When you are in danger, time is not money.
-It is safety.
+It is safety!
 Although we bill for crisis management, we address it as another appointment and bill a reasonable fixed amount, no matter how much time you need until you feel better or until emergency services arrive to your location.
 We strongly believe that helping and caring during difficult times should not have to come with a high price tag.

 We will do our best to ensure our clients do not go on a waiting list when we are responsible for a missed appointment.